 Photo Credit: Eirini Vourloumis for the Guardian

-On average people in all these places live longer than anyone else on the planet.
-But how?
-Why?
-Dan B. states that it’s all in the way they organize their society and how they treat older people.
-In blue zones, the older you get, the more equity you have, the more wisdom you are celebrated for.
-And let’s be honest, in the Americanized society after the 40th birthday, people start losing respect for you.
-Being old is not seen as a good thing, we forget about the experience that relies on all those years, and instead, we praise for the beautiful, the new, and the young.
+On average, people that live in these places live longer than anyone else on the planet.
+Dan B. concludes that the secret is in the way they organize their society and how they treat their elders.
+In Blue Zones, the older you get, the more equity you have and the more wisdom you are celebrated for.
+And let’s be honest, in Americanized society being old is not seen as a good thing; we forget about the experiences collected throughout all those years and instead focus only on the young, new, and beautiful.

-It is up to each of us to choose which kind of lifestyle we want.
-We can change our mindset and incorporate more vegetables and beans to our diets, more walking and not use the electric stairs to go up two floors, and spending more time with family and friends, invest in our relationships and spirituality.
-Maybe right now I cannot pack my bags and move to one of these places, but I can definitely apply some positive changes in my lifestyle: fewer chemicals, less processed foods, more physical activities, and more love to all those who surround me.
+Right now might not be the time to pack my bags and move to one of these places, but I can definitely apply some positive changes in my lifestyle: fewer chemicals, less processed foods, more physical activities, and more quality time with all those who surround me.
 What do you think?